hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

    ilorest reboot
    ```

-## Step 4: Set Boot from SAN value to Enable for the Adapter
+## Step 4: Set boot from SAN value to "Enable" for the adapter

 For each SN1610E adapter on your server that you would like to enable for SAN boot, there is a variable "BootMode" that needs to have a value of "FibreChannel".